 4.2.5 3D model reconstruction

 Spatial computing enables the creation of accurate 3D models of surrounding space.
 It accurately captures real-world scenes and objects using 3D scanning techniques or photogrammetry.
 These 3D models can be displayed in immersive 3D environments in real-time to provide users with a sense of interactivity and presence.
+When built in real-time, they can, for example, be used to manage occlusion and physics behaviors between real and virtual objects.
+Such 3D models can also be used offline for authoring AR experiences, and for completing or correcting a digital twin of a real environment.

 The 3D model of a real-world environment may also be constructed collectively by aggregating meshes captured by an AR device.

-HoloLens (Microsoft) and AR SDKs from Apple and Meta can all build a 3D model of the surrounding environment in real time.
+HoloLens (Microsoft) and AR SDKs from Apple and Meta can all build a 3D model of the surrounding environment in real-time.

+Achieving highly realistic and accurate 3D model reconstruction can require significant computing capabilities, especially when dealing with multiple users capturing the same space, and when using advanced structure-from-motion algorithms or radiance-field-based representations, such as Gaussian splatting.
+This can be an issue for some devices.
+These algorithms can then be executed offline on remote servers using sensor data provided by one or multiple AR devices, with the reconstructed models sent back upon completion.

 To build the 3D model, the following input data can be used: